Textile Donations FAQ

 • Check brand buyback programs

-• See if your city or local org offers textile recycling
+• See if your city, county or local orgs offers textile recycling

 Bottom line: doing the “right thing” with textile waste takes time, effort, and sometimes money — but it’s a meaningful step toward reducing waste and supporting your community.